Francis de Sales: Education and self-consecration

 In 1578, de Sales went to the Collège de Clermont, then a Jesuit institution, to study rhetoric and humanities.
 On this first visit to Paris, he lived near the Église Sainte-Geneviève with his three cousins.
 As a nobleman, he was accompanied by his servant and by a priest tutor, Abbé Déage.
 To please his father, he took lessons in the gentlemanly pursuits of riding, dancing, and fencing.
 De Sales is described as intelligent and handsome, tall and well built with blue-grey eyes, somewhat reserved and quiet, and a welcome guest in the homes of the nobility among whom his father had connections.

-In 1586 Francis de Sales attended a theological discussion about predestination, convincing him of his damnation to hell.
+In 1586, Francis de Sales attended a theological discussion about predestination that convinced him of his damnation to hell.
 A personal crisis of despair resulted.
-This conviction lasted through December 1586.
+That conviction lasted through December 1586.
 His great despair made him physically ill and even bedridden for a time.
 Sometime in either late December or early January 1587, he visited the old parish of Saint-Étienne-des-Grès, Paris, where he prayed the "Memorare" before a famed statue of Our Lady of Good Deliverance, a Black Madonna.
 He consecrated himself to the Blessed Virgin Mary and decided to dedicate his life to God with a vow of chastity.
 He then became a tertiary of the Minim Order.

-De Sales ultimately concluded that God had good in store for him, because "God is love", as the First Epistle of John attests.
+De Sales ultimately concluded that God had good in store for him because "God is love", as the First Epistle of John attests.
 This faithful devotion to God not only expelled his doubts but also influenced the rest of his life and his teachings.
 His way of teaching Catholic spirituality is often referred to as the Way of Divine Love, or the Devout Life, taken from a book he wrote of a similar name: Introduction to the Devout Life.

-De Sales completed his studies at Collège de Clermont and enrolled at the University of Padua in Italy, where he studied both law and theology.
+De Sales completed his studies at Collège de Clermont and enrolled at the University of Padua, in Italy, where he studied both law and theology.
 He was accompanied by his twelve-year-old brother, Gallois, also a student in Padua.
 De Sales took Antonio Possevino, a priest in the Society of Jesus, as his spiritual director.